Eifal/Auto-Pixiv/README.md

 - **Customizable**: Easily configure which illustrations to download and how they are saved.
 - **Extensible**: Built on top of `pixivpy`, allowing for further customization and extension.

-## Installation and Runnibg Locally
+## Installation and Running Locally

 Just download `pixiv.py` and install `pixivpy3`
 ```sh